Download the Windows Driver Kit (WDK)

 Join the Windows Insider Program to get WDK Insider Preview builds.
 For installation instructions for the Windows Insider Preview builds, see Installing preview versions of the Windows Driver Kit (WDK).

-When you install Visual Studio, select the Desktop development with C++ workload.
+When you install Visual Studio 2019, select the Desktop development with C++ workload.
 The Windows 10 Software Development Kit (SDK) is automatically included, and is displayed in the right-hand Summary pane.
+However, the version of the SDK that is compatible with the WDK for Windows 10, version 1903 is not currently the default SDK.
+To select the correct SDK:

 For ARM/ARM64 driver development, choose Individual components and under Compilers, build tools, and runtimes select Visual C++ compilers and libraries for ARM/ARM64.